- This event has passed.

 Puerto Rico is an engaging, sometimes personal, and consistently surprising history of colonialism, revolt, and the creation of a national identity, offering new perspectives not only on Puerto Rico and the Caribbean but on the United States and the Atlantic world more broadly.

 Jorell Melendez Badillo is assistant professor of Latin American and Caribbean history at the University of Wisconsin–Madison.
-He is the author of The Lettered Barriada: Workers, Archival Power, and the Politics of Knowledge in Puerto Rico.
+He is a historian of Puerto Rico, the Caribbean, and Latin America.
+His work focuses on the global circulation of radical ideas from the standpoint of working-class intellectual communities.

 Jessica Marie Johnson is an Associate Professor in the Department of History at the Johns Hopkins University and a former fellow at the Hutchins Center for African and African American Studies at Harvard University.
 Johnson is a historian of Atlantic slavery and the Atlantic African diaspora.
 She is the author of “Wicked Flesh: Black Women, Intimacy, and Freedom in the Atlantic World” (University of Pennsylvania Press, August 2020).